-The secret to a perfect French cheese board isn’t your shopping ability to scrounge up a wooden board of the right dimensions.
-A plate, large platter, or even a silver tray will suffice!
-French gastronomic experts may say that presentation is key when serving food.
-In this case, however, it is the cheeses and everything else that is the star.
+The secret to a perfect French cheese board isn’t your shopping ability to find a wooden board or platter of the right dimensions.
+French gastronomic experts may say that presentation is key when serving food, but in this case, it is the cheese that is the star.
 (And plus, I will help you with the perfect cheese board later!)

-Living in Paris, I will admit that making the perfect French cheese board is quickly solved by walking over to the fromagerie (cheese shop) and asking the store assistant for help.
+Living in Paris, I have to admit that making the perfect French cheese board is quickly solved by walking over to the fromagerie (cheese shop) and asking the store assistant for help.

 But if you don’t live near a fromagerie, and are navigating the cheese aisle yourself at your local grocery store, a few quick tips will help you combine the perfect cheeses for your get-together.

-☞ RELATED POST: Cheese Etiquette Guide: 14 tips à la française
+☞ READ MORE: Cheese Etiquette Guide: 14 tips à la française

 1. Stay away from Industrial Cheeses